longndt/react-course/lesson5-fullstack-deployment/lab/solutions/exercise3-virtual-list/README.md

-# Exercise 3: Virtual List for Large Datasets
+# Exercise 3: Virtual List for Large Datasets (OPTIONAL)

+> ⚠️ **Advanced/Optional Topic** Virtual Lists are powerful for performance but require advanced React knowledge.
+This exercise is optional - you can skip it if you're focusing on full-stack fundamentals.

 Complete solution demonstrating virtual scrolling (windowing) for efficiently rendering large lists.